gyorilab/emmaa/emmaa/tests/README.md

 sudo apt-get install postgresql
 ```

-You should then go the the host-based authentication (HBA) config file:
+You should then edit the the host-based authentication (HBA) config file:
-`pg_hba.conf`.
-For me, this is located at
+`pg_hba.conf`, which will likely require `sudo`.
+For me, this file is located
-`/etc/postgresql/<version>/main/pg_hba.conf`.
-For the sake of this test setup
+at `/etc/postgresql/<version>/main/pg_hba.conf`.
+For the sake of this test
-you should got to the bottom where you see several lines of the form:
+setup you should got to the bottom where you see several lines of the form:
 ```
 # TYPE  DATABASE        USER            ADDRESS                 METHOD
 local   all             postgres                                peer